top of page

 In order to achieve the proper projected image (3.25" outer diameter and striped appearance of each LED) it was critical to correctly set the distances between all the components (NeoPixel ring to back of lens; center front of lens to center of mirror; center front of lens to center of projection screen).

 Multiple prototypes were built using Legos and an adjustable mirror support.
 Adjustments were made until the desired projected image was achieved.
-Measurements were taken and a final prototype (no more Legos) was then constructed and sent to Guy.
+Measurements were taken and a final prototype (no more Legos) was then constructed.

 IMG_3769.JPG